Nick Zentner: Early life and education

-Zentner was born on July 20, 1962 in the state of Wisconsin.
-He is the maternal grandson of inaugural Chicago Cardinals guard Clyde Zoia.
+Zentner was born on July 20, 1962, in Fort Atkinson, Wisconsin.
 Inspired during a 1983 trip to the Pacific Northwest on break from college, Zentner decided to study geology.
 Zentner earned his Bachelor of Science from the University of Wisconsin–Madison in 1986 and a Master of Science from Idaho State University in 1989.

 Career

 From 1989 to 1992 Zentner taught geology at the Miami University in Oxford, Ohio.
 After that, he took on his current position teaching geology at Central Washington University in Ellensburg, Washington.

 He is known for his work in making online videos and public lectures covering the geology of the Northwestern United States.
 Starting in the mid-2000s, he gave lectures to the public about local geology topics, such as one on the Columbia River Basalt Group.
 These led to the production of a series of shorts he made called Two Minute Geology.
 He then produced the series Nick on the Rocks that is aired on KCTS-TV to the Seattle metropolitan area.

 During the COVID-19 pandemic Zentner created live streaming lectures on various geology topics in a series called Nick From Home.
 In the Nick From Home series he focused on trying to provide an educational environment for children who might be out of school and to viewers from around the world.
+After 3-years hiatus of COVID, in 2023 a 5th season of Nick on the Rocks was agreed upon.
+In 2025 the 6th season was broadcast.